segmentio/segment-docs/src/connections/destinations/catalog/actions-pushwoosh/index.md

 ##### Pushwoosh SDK integration

-- If you configured sending push tokens from your app to Segment, you don't need to integrate the Pushwoosh SDK into your app.
+- If you configured Segment to receive push tokens, you don't need to integrate the Pushwoosh SDK into your app.
 - If your Segment implementation doesn't receive push tokens, integrate the Pushwoosh SDK into your app before setting up the Pushwoosh integration.

 ##### Segment configuraion